<Note: This page includes Horror, Thriller, and Psychodrama>

 Isn’t It Shocking?
 (1973) dir.
 John Badham

 written by Lane Slate

 w/ Alan Alda, Louise Lasser, Will Geer, Lloyd Nolan, Ruth Gordon, Edmond O’Brien, Dorothy Tristan, Patricia Quinn, Liam Dunn

-Alda’s Hawkeye character from MASH (then in its second season) seems to peek out from behind the small town sheriff character he’s playing in this made-for-TV movie.
-Though Mary Hartman is a few years off for Lasser, she wears her pigtails in the same way for her character Blanche, the police department receptionist.
-Along with her and Geer, famous at the time as Grandpa on The Waltons, the sheriff investigates several not so natural deaths in the town.
-A curious take on the serial killer, Shocking opens with an old man (O’Brien) defibrillating some old woman to death.
+Alan Alda’s Hawkeye character from MASH (then in its second season) seems to peek out from behind the small town sheriff character he’s playing in this made-for-TV movie.
+Though Mary Hartman is a few years off for Louise Lasser, she wears her pigtails in the same way for her character Blanche, the police department receptionist.
+Along with her and Will Geer, famous at the time as Grandpa on The Waltons, the sheriff investigates several not so natural deaths in the town.
+A curious take on the serial killer, Shocking opens with an old man (Edmond O’Brien of The Love God?) defibrillating some old woman to death.
 Turns out all the victims graduated from the local high school in 1928.
 Victims include two Hollywood greats: Lloyd Nolan (his last role was Hannah’s dad in Hannah and Her Sisters) as the deputy and Ruth Gordon (Maude in Harold and Maude) as a dotty taxi driver who never wears a bra.
 She spouts the most memorable line: “You lose Buckwheat!
 Get yourself another girl!”
 74 minutes.
-Look for it on YouTube.
 Badham went on to direct Saturday Night Fever (1977), Whose Life Is It Anyway?
 (1981), WarGames (1983), and a lot of other stuff less worth mentioning.

 The Johnsons (1992) dir.
 Rudolf van den Berg

 written by Leon de Winter, Kees Beentjes, Rocco Simonelli